andymartinez1/andymartinez1/README.md

 ###

-<p align="left">I'm a backend developer focusing on designing and implementing scalable and efficient web applications.
+<p align="left">I'm a full stack developer focusing on designing and implementing scalable and efficient web applications.
 I have a strong foundation with microservices, database management, and API development, I primarily focus on security and data protection.
 <br><br>
 My toolkit includes proficiency in programming languages like Java, C# and JavaScript.
 I utilize frameworks and libraries such as Spring Boot, ASP.NET Core and React.
 I have experience working with databases like PostgreSQL, MongoDB, and MySQL, as well as containerization and orchestration tools such as Docker and Kubernetes.
 <br><br>